Gremlins: Secrets of the Mogwai

-Gremlins is an American animated fantasy adventure horror comedy television series.
-Serving as a prequel to the 1984 film of the same name and its 1990 sequel Gremlins 2: The New Batch, the series is set in 1920s Shanghai, East China, and tells the story of how 10-year-old Sam Wing met Gizmo, a young Mogwai.
-It was written and executive produced by Tze Chun.
-Steven Spielberg, Darryl Frank, Justin Falvey, Sam Register, and Brendan Hay also serve as executive producers, with Joe Dante (the director of the Gremlins films) as consulting producer.
+Gremlins: Secrets of the Mogwai is an American animated fantasy adventure horror comedy television series developed by Tze Chun.
+A prequel to the film Gremlins (1984), the series is set in 1920s Shanghai and tells the story of how 10-year-old Sam Wing met Gizmo, a young Mogwai.
+Steven Spielberg, Darryl Frank, Justin Falvey, Sam Register, and Brendan Hay serve as executive producers, with Gremlins director Joe Dante as consulting producer.

 In February 2021, ahead of the series premiere, the series was renewed for a second season.

-The first episode had its world premiere at the Annecy International Animation Film Festival on June 13, 2022, before the series debuted with the launch of Max on May 23, 2023, consisting of 10 episodes.
-The series was also set to air on Cartoon Network as part of their ACME Night block.
-However, the block moved to Adult Swim in September 2023 before that could happen.
+The first episode had its world premiere at the Annecy International Animation Film Festival on June 13, 2022, before the series premiered with the launch of Max on May 23, 2023, consisting of 10 episodes.
+It was set to air on Cartoon Network as part of their "ACME Night" block, though the block moved to Adult Swim before that could happen.

-The first half of the second season titled Gremlins: The Wild Batch was released on October 3, 2024.
+The first half of the second season, subtitled The Wild Batch, was released on October 3, 2024.
 It shows how Sam and Gizmo move from Shanghai to America before Randall Peltzer discovers Gizmo.
-The second half of season two was released on April 10, 2025.
+The second half was released on April 10, 2025.

 Premise

 The series focuses on how 10-year-old Sam Wing met the young Mogwai called Gizmo.
 Along with a teenage street thief named Elle, Sam and Gizmo take a perilous journey through the Chinese countryside, encountering, and sometimes battling, colorful monsters and spirits from Chinese mythology and Chinese folklore.
 On their quest to return Gizmo to his family and uncover a legendary treasure, they are pursued by Riley Greene, a power-hungry industrialist and his growing army of evil Gremlins.
-The series also delves into the creation of the Mogwai by the goddess Nuwa and her brother Fuxi.
+The series also delves into the creation of the Mogwai by the goddess Nuwa and her brother, Fuxi.
 The second season takes place one year after the first season.